Azure/azure-ai-cli/ideas/azure-ai-cli-installation-spec.md

 - Registered link (`aka.ms/InstallAzureAICLIDeb`) will point to versioned URL (`${HOST}/${PATH}/InstallAzureAICLIDeb-${VERSION}.sh`)
 - Registered link will be updated post human verification of release pipeline success

+ADDITIONAL OPEN QUESTIONS:
+- Should we support installation on other Linux distros?
+Like RHEL, CentOS?
+Alpine?

 ## Installation/usage from Docker container

 To support usage from Docker containers, we will support the following approach: